 My practice is patient-centered and evidence-based.
 I believe very strongly in the power of the patient-doctor relationship.
-My practice philosophy can be best described as an attempt to place a person's symptoms in the context of an understanding of them as an individual, taking into consideration their development, personality, and life narrative.
+My clinicial philosophy can be best described as an attempt to place a person's symptoms in the context of an understanding of them as an individual, taking into consideration their development, personality, and life narrative.

 University of Pittsburgh Medical Center